Thursday, April 18, 2013

 Jayden was born about 6 months after we got married.
 We were so happy.
 He helped to heal broken hearts in my family and helped us to look beyond ourselves a little more.

 When Jayden was about a year old, I decided to start going back to church.
-I missed it.
+I had missed it.
 I still prayed, I still believed, I just didn't GO.
 I knew I needed it, my soul craved it.
 So, with a little divine intervention, I made an appointment with my bishop and started going again.

 I took Jayden with me.
 He helped distract me from the stares and whispers that I knew were there.
 It took every bit of strength I had to keep going, keeping my chin up.
 I looked like I was there alone, except for my baby.
 But I wasn't.
 I knew I wasn't.
 Especially on the hardest Sundays, I knew there was someone else with me, giving me the courage and support to make it through those 3 hours and to go back again the next week.